What is this deliverable for?

 2. Proximity Analysis (Optional)

-For teams configured with subgroups, this section maps natural affinities between members based on their profiles.
-It helps identify clusters of behavioral proximity before addressing the overall analysis.
+For teams configured in subgroups, this section maps natural affinities between members based on their profiles.
+It helps identify behavioral proximity clusters before addressing the overall analysis.

 3. Team Information